 Spaying is a general term used to describe the ovariohysterectomy of a female animal.
 Neutering is a general term used to describe the castration of a male animal.
 However, neutering is often used in reference to both genders.

-Getting your pet spayed or neutered can:
+Getting your pet spayed or neutered at Downtown Pet Hospital can:

 In every community, in every state, there are homeless animals.
 In the U.S., there are an estimated 6-8 million homeless animals entering animal shelters every year.
 Barely half of these animals are adopted.
 Tragically, the rest are euthanized.
 These are healthy, sweet pets who would have made great companions.

+When you factor in the long-term costs potentially incurred by a non-altered pet, the savings afforded by spay/neuter are clear.
+Caring for a pet with reproductive system cancer or pyometra can easily run thousands of dollars—5 to 10 times as much as a routine spay or neuter surgery.
+In cases where intact dogs and cats may fight, treatment of their related injuries can also result in high veterinary costs.
 Spaying and neutering are important and necessary medical procedures that enhance the quality of your pet's life.
-Not only does spaying and neutering have positive effects on your pet's health, it's also vital to control the homeless pet population.
+Not only does spaying and neutering have positive effects on your pet's health, it's also vital to control the homeless pet population in Orlando, FL.

 Call our pet hospital to learn more about our spaying and neutering methods in Orlando, FL - our veterinarians would be happy to answer all of your questions!